 An intangible asset and related equipment that are not yet available for their intended use are tested for impairment at least annually, which also requires significant judgement.
-To determine the recoverable amount (value in use or fair value less cost to dispose of these assets), management estimates expected future cash flows from the asset and determines a suitable interest rate in order to calculate the present value of those cash flows.
-In the process of measuring expected future cash flows for intangible, management makes assumptions about future operating results using the estimated forecasted prices obtained from various market sources.
+To determine the recoverable amount (value in use or fair value less cost to dispose of these assets), management estimates expected future cash flows from the asset or CGU and determines a suitable interest rate in order to calculate the present value of those cash flows using a discounted cash flow model.
+In the process of measuring expected future cash flows for intangible and tangible assets not yet available for their intended use, management makes assumptions about future operating results using the estimated forecasted prices obtained from various market sources.
 These key assumptions relate to future events and circumstances.
 The actual results will vary and may cause adjustments to the Company's assets in future periods.
 In most cases, determining the applicable discount rate involves estimating the appropriate adjustment to market risk and to asset-specific risk factors.

 By their nature, assets not yet available for intended use have a higher estimation uncertainty, as they depend on future market development and the Company's ability to commercialize and manufacture new products to realize forecasted earnings.
-For example new technology may not be scalable to industrial level within expected timeframe and new products might not receive sufficient market penetration.
-Management believes that the following assumptions are the most susceptible to change and impact the valuation of these assets in time: a) expected significant growth of the market for renewable energy products (demand), b) selling prices which have an impact on revenues and margins (pricing), and c) the discount rate associated with new technology and products (after considering a premium over the Company's weighted average cost of capital ("WACC") to reflect the additional uncertainty).
+For example new manufacturing processes may not be scalable to industrial level within expected timeframe and new products might not receive sufficient market penetration.
+Management believes that the following assumptions are the most susceptible to change and impact the valuation of these assets in time: a) expected growth of the market for different renewable energy products (demand), b) selling prices which have an impact on revenues and margins (pricing), c) the discount rate associated with new processes and products.